-Covid-19 came just when the real estate sector was beginning picking up after a 2-year slump.
+Covid-19 came just when the real estate sector was beginning to gain momentum.
 It has brought with it a change in a lot of dynamics of how people conduct businesses.
 The coronavirus has brought with it many changes, and every other day could alter our outlook.
 Many businesses are now transacting online as people turn to the internet for their purchases.
+Many are anxious and do not know what they should buy, where, whether they should buy anyway.

 What does Covid-19 mean for the real estate sector in Kenya: